 Q: What‘s the difference between a “bridge” and a “partial denture”?

 A: Both bridges and partial dentures replace missing teeth.
 A bridge is permanently attached to abutment teeth or, in some cases, implants.
 A partial denture is attached by clasps to the teeth and is easily removed by the patient.
 Patients are usually more satisfied with bridges than with partial dentures.

-Q: What about “silver” fillings versus “white” fillings?
+Q: What about “silver” fillings versus “white” fillings in San Marcos?

 A: Although the U.S. Public Health Service issued a report in 1993 stating there is no health reason not to use amalgam (silver fillings), more patients today are requesting “white” or tooth-colored composite fillings.
 We also prefer tooth-colored fillings because they “bond” to the tooth structure and therefore help strengthen a tooth weakened by decay.
 While fillings are also usually less sensitive to temperature, and they also look better.
 However, “white” fillings cannot be used in every situation, and if a tooth is very badly broken-down, a crown will usually be necessary and provide better overall satisfaction for the patient.